What Is A Business Continuity Plan?

 However you decide to build your emergency plan and/or business continuity plan, understand it will take time and involvement from many different people.
 Engage business leaders, key personnel, and third parties as each step of the plans are developed.

 Time and resources spent on the front end will be well worth the investment on the back end when the plan is activated.
 As the saying goes, “it’s not a matter of if, but a matter of when.”
-To be prepared, you must BE prepared.
-It takes effort.
+Being prepared takes effort.
 It takes initiative.
 It takes time.
 It takes deliberate, intentional planning.
 But with the right plan, practiced and rehearsed, your organization will be as prepared as it can be and more likely to keep your employees safe, the lights on, and the revenue humming.